Unifying Causal Representation Learning with the Invariance Principle: Introduction

-We highlight our contributions as follows: \begin{enumerate}[leftmargin=*] \item We propose a unified rephrasing for existing nonparmaetric causal representation learning approaches leveraging the invariance principles and prove latent variable identifiability in this general setting.
-We show that 31 existing identification results can be seen as special cases directly implied by our framework.
-This approach also enables us to derive new results, including latent variable identifiability from one imperfect intervention per node in the non-parametric setting. \item In addition to employing different methods, many works in the CRL literature use varying definitions of ``identifiability."
-We formalize these definitions at different levels of granularity, highlight their connections, and demonstrate how various definitions can be addressed within our framework by leveraging different invariance principles. \item Upon the identifiability of the latent variables, we discuss the necessary causal assumptions for graph identification and the possibility of partial graph identification using the language of causal consistency.
-With this, we draw a distinction between the causal assumptions necessary for graph discovery and those that may not be required for variable discovery. \item Our framework is broadly applicable across a range of settings.
-We observe improved results on real-world experimental ecology data using the causal inference benchmark from high-dimensional observations provided by~\citet{cadei2024smoke}.
+We highlight our contributions as follows: \begin{itemize}[leftmargin=*] \item \looseness=-1 We propose a unified framework for existing CRL approaches that leverages the invariance principles and proving latent variable identifiability in this general setting~\pcref{sec:identifiability}.
+We show that 30 existing identification results can be seen as special cases directly implied by our framework~\pcref{tab:related_work}.
+This approach also enables us to derive new results, including latent variable identifiability from one imperfect intervention per node in the nonparametric setting~\pcref{cor:single_node_id}.

+\item \looseness=-1 In addition to employing different methods, many CRL works use varying definitions of ``identifiability."
+We formalize these definitions at different levels of granularity and highlight their interconnections~\pcref{prop:granularity_ident}.
+Moreover, we show that existing CRL algorithms can achieve different levels of identifiability based on additional (e.g., parametric) assumptions, obviating the need for separate proofs in each case~\pcref{prop:transition_identification}.

+\item \looseness=-1 Upon the identifiability of the latent variables, we discuss the necessary causal assumptions for graph identification and the possibility of partial graph identification using the language of causal consistency.
+With this, we draw a distinction between the causal assumptions necessary for graph discovery (such as interventions or graphical assumptions) and those required for variable discovery~\pcref{app:causal_graph_identification}.
+This distinction relaxes the stringent requirements typically imposed for latent variable identifiability, thereby enhancing the framework's applicability in real-world settings.

+\item Our framework is broadly applicable across a range of settings.
+We observe improved results on real-world experimental ecology data using a high-dimensional causal inference benchmark by~\citet{cadei2024smoke}~\pcref{subsec:istant}.
 Additionally, we present a synthetic ablation to demonstrate that existing methods, which assume access to interventions, actually only require a form of distributional invariance to identify variables.
-This invariance does not necessarily need to correspond to a valid causal intervention. \end{enumerate}
+This invariance does not necessarily need to correspond to a valid causal intervention~\pcref{subsec:synthetic_ablation}. \end{itemize}